Ranjit Barthakur

+Barthakur is a part time writer in different topics in a Guwahati based website The Guwahati.

 Political aspirations

 In 2001, the Assam Government appointed Barthakur as an advisor for strategy, action planning, project formulation, investment initiation and image building exercise for the state of Assam.
 He was appointed again in 2011.
 His term with the State Government as an advisor to the Chief Minister of Assam ended in 2016 when the Bharatiya Janata Party replaced the Tarun Gogoi led Congress Government.

 In 2013, he was shortlisted by the then chief minister of Assam Tarun Gogoi for a Rajya Sabha MP seat from Assam.
 Barthakur was billed a 'dark horse' to win the election, especially as he was supported by dissident factions of the then Congress led by current BJP minister Himanta Biswa Sarma.

 Santiuse Kujur was ultimately elected as Rajya Sabha Member.